gmkung/optikle-oracle/MULTI_CHAIN_IMPLEMENTATION_GUIDE.md

 4. **E2E Tests**: Test complete user journeys from question creation to dispute resolution
 5. **Security Tests**: Audit smart contract interactions and validate input sanitization

-This comprehensive guide provides the foundation for implementing a fully functional multi-chain Kleros Optimistic Oracle with complete question creation and dispute functionality while preserving the existing data fetching capabilities.
+This comprehensive guide provides the foundation for implementing a fully functional multi-chain Optikle with complete question creation and dispute functionality while preserving the existing data fetching capabilities.